vu-minh/myslides/prob_dr0.md

 - User Constraints:
     + Fixed: number of clusters, position of centroids of some clusters, pairwise constraints.
-    + Interactive: merge or divise cluster.
+    + Interactive: merge or divide cluster.

 <div class="mermaid">